ChronoAiren/my-scraper-app/README.md

 ```
 npm run scrape
 ```
-This will fetch headlines, display them in the console, and save to `headlines.csv`.
+This will fetch headlines from up to 3 pages, display them in the console, and save to `headlines.csv`.

 ## Chosen News Site

-- **BBC News** (`https://www.bbc.com/news`): Selected for its structured HTML and reliable content.
+- **BBC News** (`https://www.bbc.com/news`): Selected for its structured HTML.
 The scraper targets elements with classes like `gs-c-promo` for story containers, `gs-c-promo-heading` for headlines, and `gs-o-bullet__text` for dates.
+Handles pagination for multiple pages.

 ## Pagination Handling

-Currently, the scraper fetches from the main page.
-For pagination, modify the `scrapeBBCNews` function to loop over pages (e.g., `/news/2`, `/news/3`) and combine results.
+The scraper supports fetching multiple pages (default: 3 pages) to gather more headlines efficiently.

 ## Output Format

-- **Console Display**: Headlines are printed with date, URL, and summary.
+- **Console Display**: Headlines are printed with date, URL, summary, and page number.
-- **CSV Format**: `headline, date, URL, summary` (e.g., in `headlines.csv`).
+- **CSV Format**: `headline, date, URL, summary, page` (e.g., in `headlines.csv`).

+## Production Features

+- **Error Handling**: Robust try-catch blocks in scraper and frontend.
+- **Loading States**: Visual feedback during fetches.
+- **Environment Variables**: Configurable API URL via `.env`.
+- **Responsive UI**: Modern card-based layout with hover effects.
+- **Accessibility**: Proper semantic HTML and ARIA attributes.

 ## Notes

 - Ensure the BBC News website structure hasn't changed, as scraping is dependent on HTML classes.
 - The scraper does not use browser automation; it relies on HTTP requests and HTML parsing.
-- For production, consider adding error handling, rate limiting, and compliance with the site's robots.txt.
+- For production, consider adding rate limiting, caching, and compliance with the site's robots.txt.

 ## Contributing